GLOBAL MARKETS-Euro dips, bonds rise on euro zone worries

 Spanish 10-year government bond yields rose as high as 5.86 percent on Thursday, dragging Italian rates in their wake as investors fled to the relative safety of German and U.S. debt.

-The moves follow two days of losses in stocks and other markets after minutes from the last Federal Reserve meeting released Tuesday dented hopes of further economic stimulus.
+The moves follow two days of losses in stocks and other markets following the release Tuesday of minutes from the last Federal Reserve meeting, which suggested the Fed was less keen to launch further economic stimulus.

-"The euro zone firewall set up is not big enough to save Spain," said Dan Dorrow, director of research at Faros Trading in Stamford, Connecticut."If the ECB were the Fed right now they would be embarking on quantitative easing or lowering rates, but the ECB is more passive in its approach, which is dangerous, and I think they are walking a tightrope."
+"The whole European situation seems to be reheating ... and there is more safe-haven type buying," said Sean Murphy, a Treasuries trader at Societe Generale in New York.

 Spain's cost of borrowing on markets over 10 years jumped 30 basis points on Wednesday after borrowing costs rose at its bond auction.
 The yield premium over German benchmarks is now 411 basis points, its highest since late November before the ECB flooded the market with three-year funds.